 She is also a long-time reproductive rights activist and was the founding president and served for 21 years on the board of the National Network of Abortion Funds.
 She was also the founding president and continues to serve on the board of the Abortion Rights Fund of Western Massachusetts.
 She also works on abortion advocacy internationally with the Women's Global Network for Reproductive Rights.

 She is a recipient of the 2014 Felicia Stewart Advocacy Award as well as the Warrior Women Award from SisterSong Women of Color Reproductive Justice Collective.

 This course explores past and current debates over the role of religion and science in public policy, specifically in the areas reproductive rights, health and justice.
 We look both at claims that science and religion are inevitably in conflict, as well as arguments for their compatibility.
-Topics may include: the FDA's initial refusal to approve over the counter distribution of emergency contraception; claims that abortion is linked to breast cancer and causes a form of post-traumatic stress disorder; the debates over public funding for abstinence-only sexuality education, and coverage of abortion and contraception in the Affordable Care Act.
+Topics may include: claims that abortion is linked to breast cancer and causes a form of post-traumatic stress disorder; the refusal of some public officials to issue marriage licenses to people who identify as LBGTQ; the debates over public funding for abstinence-only sexuality education, and coverage of abortion and contraception in the Affordable Care Act.
 We will look at these issues in the context of broader societal debates over the teaching of creationism and intelligent design in public schools and challenges to claims about the objectivity of science.
-Students are required to participate in class discussions, give an oral presentation, write short essays based on the readings and a final research paper or project.
+Students are required to participate in class discussions, give an oral presentation, write short essays based on the readings and complete a final research paper or project.